sdgluck/elquire/README.md

 Ta-da!
 At runtime `elquire` will dynamically resolve the dependency's name to a relative path (the above, backwards).

 ## Configuration

+If you prefer, you can place all the options documented here within your `package.json` file.
+See an example below:

+    // package.json
+    "elquire": {
+        "namespace": "myApp"
+    }

+    // initialisation without options object
+    require('elquire')()

 ### `namespace`